NREL/fpeam/README.md

 `pip install -e .`

-This will install FPEAM, the default datasets, and the GUI on your computer as a Python module.
+*Please note* that FPEAM cannot be installed using `conda`, only `pip`.
+The above command will install FPEAM, the default datasets, and the GUI on your computer as a Python module.
 From this point you may run FPEAM using the GUI or via the command line.

 # Graphical User Interface